Why Are Honey Badgers Called Honey Badgers

 Beyond the Honey: Other Aspects of their Life

 Honey badgers are typically solitary animals, except during mating season.
-They are active both during the day and at night, depending on the availability of food and the presence of predators.
+Plus, they are active both during the day and at night, depending on the availability of food and the presence of predators.
 They are excellent diggers and often create their own burrows, which they use for shelter and raising their young.

 Trends and Latest Developments